All spoilers on this page are left unmarked. You Have Been Warned!

 - Past Thanos viewing the same scene in Nebula's memories actually shows the cut where Thanos' head was for a split second, though it's being seen through a hologram that partially censors it.

-- Thanos himself doesn't even flinch at what is basically his own recorded death, making you wonder what deep shades of hell made him so cynical that he isn't disturbed by such.
+- 2014 Thanos himself doesn't even flinch at what is basically a recording of his future death, making you wonder what deep shades of hell made him so cynical that he isn't disturbed by such.
+Or is an indication that really, what happens to him after he does the Snap is of no concern to him.

-Steve: I know it will... because I don't know what I will do if it doesn't.
+Steve: I know it is... because I don't know what Im gonna do if it doesn't.

 - Even given who the target was and what he had just accomplished, the whole assault against Thanos and his death is as brutal as it is cathartic.
 Once they find Thanos (albeit weaker than before), the Avengers sent there for the ambush proceed to effectively crush him in just a few minutes, highlighted by the fact that Thanos didn't try to throw a punch back.
 It really cemented that the remaining Avengers had practically nothing else to lose by that point and were willing to do anything to at least get something out of their loss, if not save everybody that Thanos snapped.
 Rhodey especially hits it home with his suggestion of killing Thanos as a baby when they figure out time travel (although Bruce's reactions to that suggestion helped frame it in a comically dark context).

 - Thor actually does make good on his previous failure.
 Violently.
-What makes it scary is the buildup: Thor crashes straight into Thanos' hut and immediately severs his arm, causing Thanos to scream even louder than when Stormbreaker was shoved into his chest.
+What makes it scary is the buildup: Carol crashes straight into Thanos' hut and gets Thanos in a headlock, while Thor enters and immediately severs his arm, causing Thanos to scream even louder than when Stormbreaker was shoved into his chest.
 When Thanos is restrained by the other Avengers, he congratulates Nebula on noticing his honesty and even regrets his abusive treatment of her.
 Thor stands silently hearing Thanos' spiel about the Stones' destruction.
-Then, all of a sudden, the familiar sound of Stormbreaker activating, with its blade glowing blue and Thor's cry of rage, are all signs that warn viewers of Thanos' quick end as Thor, in absolute rage, slices Thanos's head clean off.
+Then, all of a sudden, the familiar sound of Stormbreaker charging up, with its blade glowing blue and Thor's cry of rage, are all signs that warn viewers of Thanos' quick end as Thor, in absolute rage, slices Thanos's head clean off.

 - Think about Scott Lang for a moment.
 He gets pulled out of the Quantum Realm by a rat randomly hitting the button needed to pull him back.
 From his perception, he was gone for only five hours.
 When he gets back, he learns that five years have passed...and the world has lost half its population, including the Pyms and the Wombats.
 Scott Lang finds himself in a Bad Future that few can dream of.
 The fact that he didn't fall into a Heroic BSoD from sheer horror is phenomenal.